thenexthub/Codira/docs/Lexicon.md

 have no change on the compiler or library's behavior, though for some this refers to having the *same* implementation and for others merely an *equivalent* one.
-"NFC" is typically used to explain why a patch has no included testcase, since the Swift project requires testcases for all patches that change functionality.
+"NFC" is typically used to explain why a patch has no included testcase, since the Codira project requires testcases for all patches that change functionality.

 ## open existential